ipfs-inactive/blog/content/post/082-our-focus-for-2020.md

 It’s a new year, and with it time to update the [IPFS Project Roadmap](https://github.com/ipfs/roadmap) with our focus for 2020.
 On the IPFS team, we use regular planning cycles to reflect on our progress, zoom out to assess the bigger picture, and realign on the most important work to do next.
 These cycles help us ensure we stay on track to achieve our mission, and maximize the value and utility we create in the world.

 > Looking for the TL;DR?
-Hop right over to the [IPFS Roadmap Repo](https://github.com/ipfs/roadmap) to see our 2020 priority and Epics.
+Hop right over to the [2020 section of our IPFS Roadmap](https://github.com/ipfs/roadmap#2020-priority) to see our focus and epics.

 ## Looking back at our 2019 Roadmap

 Last year, we did a large 2019 Roadmapping effort to write down our mission, define some of the many long-term goals for the IPFS Project, and prioritize where to focus our energy first.
 We had a lot of “planning” debt, so going from 0 to 1 on a project roadmap was a large endeavor.
 Our process involved each working group generating a roadmap around a shared goal, and then merging important work streams into “epics” for the whole project that highlighted our major objectives.
-You can see how we did against these objectives in our [2019 Project Roadmap](https://github.com/ipfs/roadmap), or dive more into how we chose those goals in our [2019 Roadmap blog post](https://blog.ipfs.io/78-ipfs-2019-roadmap).
+You can see how we did against these objectives in our [2019 Project Roadmap](https://github.com/ipfs/roadmap/blob/master/2019-IPFS-Project-Roadmap.md), or dive more into how we chose those goals in our [2019 Roadmap blog post](https://blog.ipfs.io/78-ipfs-2019-roadmap).

 ## Our Focus on Package Managers